 Railroading is a dangerous profession.
 Every day, accidents cause serious, and even deadly, injuries to railroad workers.

-Based in Seattle, our lawyers have represented injured railroad workers in Washington, Oregon, Colorado and throughout the greater northwest for more than 50 years.
+Based in Seattle, our FELA lawyers have represented injured railroad workers in Washington, Oregon, Colorado and throughout the greater northwest for more than 50 years.

 The Best Way To Protect Yourself Is To Know Your Rights

 As a railroad employee, you have rights.
 The Federal Employers’ Liability Act (FELA) protects injured railroad workers and their families.
 Your rights under FELA arise anytime you are injured in an accident at work or experience an injury caused by work duties such as illnesses or injuries caused by repetitive movements or exposure.
 Your most basic rights under FELA include:

 Under FELA, injured railroad workers can collect compensation for both their past and future damages, including:

 - Retraining costs

 When workers are killed, their families also have a right to compensation for the lost wages and benefits, companionship, love and support, inheritance and other contributions their loved one would have made to the family.